Fishing industry in Portugal: Marine fisheries

 Portugal's Exclusive Economic Zone has 1,727,408 km^{2}.

 The Portuguese fishing industry is fairly large and diversified.
-Fishing vessels classified according to the area in which they operate, can be divided into local fishing vessels, coastal fishing vessels and long-distance fishing vessels.
+Fishing vessels, classified according to the area in which they operate, can be divided into local fishing vessels, coastal fishing vessels and long-distance fishing vessels.

-The local fleet is mainly composed of small traditional vessels (less than 5 GT), comprising, in 2004, 87% of the total fishing fleet and accounting for 8% of the total tonnage.
-These vessels are usually equipped to use more than one fishing method, such as hooks, gill nets and traps, and constitute the so-called polyvalent segment of the fleet.
-Their physical output is low but reasonable levels of income are attained by virtue of the high commercial value of the species they capture: octopus, black scabbardfish, conger, pouting, hake and anglerfish.
-Purse seine fishing is also part of the local fleet and has, on the mainland, only one target species: the sardine.
-This fishery represents 37% of total landings.
+The local fleet is mainly composed of small traditional vessels (less than 5 GT), comprising, in 2023, 80% of the total fishing fleet and accounting for 10% of the total tonnage.
+These vessels use nets, longlines, pots, and traps to catch a diverse range of species.
+Their physical output is low (in 2023, they accounted for 11% of total catch weight), they provide reasonable levels of income (in 2023, they accounted for 25% of total catch value).
+This is due to the high commercial value of the species they capture, including octopus, black scabbardfish, conger, pouting, hake and monkfish.
+Purse seine fishing is also practiced by the local fleet, and traditionally targeted sardine.
+However, after the introduction of quotas for sardines, target species have increased to include anchovy, horse mackerel and chub mackerel.

+In 2023, the coastal fishing fleet accounted for only 20% of vessels but had the largest GT (80%).
+This includes small industrial boats, known as L12AG (length under 12 meters, active gear), and traditional large-scale fleet.
+The L12AG fleet comprised 5% of the fleet and 2% of GT, while the large-scale fleet comprised 15% of the fleet and 78% of the GT.

-The coastal fishing fleet accounted for only 13% of vessels but had the largest GT (93%).
-These vessels operate in areas farther from the coast, and even outside the Portugal's Exclusive Economic Zone.
-The coastal fishing fleet comprises polyvalent, purse seine and trawl fishing vessels.
-The trawlers operate only on the mainland shelf and target demersal species such as horse mackerel, blue whiting, octopus and crustaceans.
-The crustacean trawling fishery targets Norway lobster, red shrimp and deepwater rose shrimp.
+The coastal fishing fleet practices polyvalent, purse seine, dredging, hook-and-line and trawl fishing.
+Trawlers operate only on the mainland shelf and target demersal species, such as horse mackerel, blue whiting, octopus and crustaceans.
+Crustacean trawlers target Norway lobster, red shrimp and deep-water rose shrimp.

+Despite their name, these vessels may operate in areas farther from the coast, and even outside the Portugal's Exclusive Economic Zone.